 It is necessary to carry out constant updates of the information in order to manage the city’s energy reality.
 Having data available and the evolution of this data enables us to rate the energy policies that are implemented in the city and devise lines of action for the future.

-Currently, the city generates 6,577 GWh/year of electricity locally, which represents 100% of electrical energy consumed in Barcelona.
-But as only 1% of this energy is renewable, the challenge is twofold: to generate more energy locally that is clean energy.
+The city currently generates 4,373 GWh of electricity a year locally, a quantity representing around 76% of the electricity consumed in Barcelona.
+But only 1% of this energy is renewable, so the challenge is twofold, to generate more local energy and ensure it is clean.

 What can we discover from this assessment?

 All this data is provided in the new 2020 Barcelona Energy Assessment.
 It should be noted that the data can be viewed by district, the impact of energy consumption in terms of GHG emissions, the main cause of climate change, and the trend in emissions in Barcelona in recent years.

 It also includes the City Council Energy Assessment, which represents 4.2% of overall consumption in the city.
 This consumption has remained more or less stable in recent years, despite the increase in the number of municipal facilities and services.
 This is due to a variety of energy saving initiatives in an extensive range of areas such as buildings, facilities, lighting and vehicle fleets, among others.

 Below is the energy Sankey diagram for Barcelona.
 This type of diagram allows the quick visualisation of how energy consumption is distributed across the city by sectors and sources, which is renewable and which is not, and what relationship exists between them.